 The project activity is a Type III.

-The project is a small scale project because it comprises methane recovery from agroindustries, and project emissions are less than 60 kt CO2eq.
+The project is small scale due the emissions reductions are less than 60 tons of CO2 eq.

 • Type III.D (reference AMS-III.D) / Version 14 - "Methane recovery in animal manure management systems".